-Turkey’s floundering economy exacerbated by Trump tariffs
+Donald Trump lays into Turkey's floundering economy with tariff announcement

 -

-Turkey’s currency has nosedived amid concerns about the country’s economic policies and its dispute with the US.
+Mr Trump announced the move on Twitter, adding in typically bombastic style that the value of the Turkish lira was sliding "rapidly downward against our very strong Dollar".

+"Our relations with Turkey are not good at this time," he declared.

-The lira tumbled 13% in one day, to 6.51 per US dollar, a massive move for a currency that will make the Turkish poorer and further shake international investors’ confidence in the country.
+The lira tumbled 13% to 6.51 per US dollar in one day, a huge move for a currency and one that will make the Turkish poorer and further shake international investors’ confidence in the country.

-The situation was compounded on Friday when US President Donald Trump tweeted that he had authorised a doubling of tariffs on steel and aluminium.

-The currency’s drop — 40% so far this year — has become a gauge of fear over a country facing the fallout of years of debt-fuelled growth, international concern over President Recep Tayyip Erdogan’s push to amass power, and a souring in relations with allies like the US.

-The diplomatic dispute with the US was one of the triggers for the turmoil this week.
+Turkey and the US are Nato allies, but a diplomatic spat with Washington has added to economic turmoil that has seen Turkey's currency drop 40% so far this year.

-Turkey has arrested an American pastor and put him on trial for espionage and terror-related charges linked to a failed coup attempt in the country two years ago.
-The US responded by imposing sanctions on Turkey and threatening more.
+The row involves Turkey arrest of an American pastor, who has been put on trial for espionage and terror-related charges linked to a failed coup attempt in the country two years ago.

-After inconclusive talks this week on solving the spat, Mr Trump took advantage of Turkey’s turmoil to turn the screws on the country.

-Mr Trump tweeted that he had authorised the doubling of steel and aluminium tariffs “with respect to Turkey”.

-Mr Trump said tariffs on aluminium imports would be increased to 20% and the tariff on steel imports will be raised to 50% as the Turkish Lira “slides rapidly downward against our very strong Dollar!”.
+The US responded by imposing sanctions on Turkey and after inconclusive talks this week aimed at solving the spat, Mr Trump turned the screws on the country, saying tariffs on aluminium imports would be increased to 20% and the tariff on steel imports will be raised to 50%.

-He declared: “Our relations with Turkey are not good at this time!”

-The United States is the biggest destination for Turkish steel exports with 11% of the Turkish export volume.
-The lira fell further after Mr Trump’s tweet.
+The tariffs hurt Turkey as the US is the biggest destination for Turkish steel exports, making up 11% of the Turkish export volume.

-In what appears to be a diplomatic riposte, Turkey later said Mr Erdogan had held a phone call with Russian President Vladimir Putin to discuss economic ties.
+But in what appears to be a diplomatic riposte to the US move, Turkey said Mr Erdogan had held a phone call with Russian President Vladimir Putin to discuss economic ties.

-It did not disclose details, but suggests Turkey might gravitate further away from its Nato allies towards co-operation with Russia, whose relations with the West are at their lowest since the Cold War.
+It did not disclose details, but the announcement suggests Turkey might gravitate further towards co-operation with Russia, whose relations with the West are at their lowest since the Cold War.

 Turkey’s woes have been aggravated by investor worries about the economic policies of Mr Erdogan, who won a new term in office in June with sweeping new powers.

 Mr Erdogan has been putting pressure on the central bank to not raise interest rates in order to keep fuelling economic growth.

-He claims higher rates lead to higher inflation – the opposite of what standard economic theory says.
+He claims higher rates lead to higher inflation – the opposite of what is taught as standard economic theory.

 Independent analysts argue the central bank should instead raise rates to tame inflation and support the currency.

 In modern economies, central banks are meant to be independent of governments to make sure they set policies that are best for the economy, not politicians.

 But since adopting increased powers, Mr Erdogan appears to have greater control over the bank as well.

 Mr Erdogan appealed for calm and renewed a call on people to change foreign money into local lira.